Acid Reducer Coupons & Discount Card - Compare Prices Near You

 Acid Reducer Side Effects

-In rare instances, the drug can cause very serious side effects.
-Seek emergency medical assistance if you experience a rapid, slow, or irregular heartbeat, severe dizziness, fainting, or seizures.
-Additionally, although a severe allergic reaction is uncommon, it is important to be vigilant for signs such as a rash, itching or swelling (especially of the face, tongue, or throat), severe dizziness, or difficulty breathing.
+In rare cases, very serious side effects may occur, such as irregular heartbeat, severe dizziness, fainting, or seizures.
+These require immediate medical attention.
+Although a severe allergic reaction is uncommon, it's vital to seek urgent care if you experience symptoms like rash, itching or swelling, particularly on the face, tongue, or throat, severe dizziness, or difficulty breathing.

 This overview does not cover all potential side effects.
-If you observe any other unusual symptoms, make sure to reach out to a healthcare professional for guidance.
+If you notice other unusual effects, it's advisable to consult your healthcare provider.
+Always remain vigilant for any new or worsening symptoms while on this medication.

 What is the safest acid reducer to take?